isiksalan/tt09-histogramming/docs/info.md

 | 1               | done     | 1 indicates encryption complete       |
 | 0               | dataq    | Ciphertext output bit                 |

+## LIMITATIONS

+This design forces the key bits to 0 upon loading, so that the effective key value of the cipher is always hardcoded to 00000000_00000000_00000000_00000000.
+This disables the use of the design as a cipher, yet it still demonstrates how a nibble-serial architecture can be designed.

 ## How to test

 This block could be tested with some integration on a Raspberry PI to control ui_in and uo_out.